 Reviewed by Wendy Marcason, RD, LDN

-July 4th is the holiday for a cookout.
+Fourth of July is the holiday for a cookout.
 Grills are ablaze, picnic tables are set, and watermelons are at the ready.
 But just because you're cooking and dining outside doesn't mean you can abandon food safety practices that you follow indoors.

 "For some reason when [people] go outside they leave all of those wonderful [food safety] tips in the kitchen and they often forget to transfer them outside to the barbecue," says Joan Salge Blake, MS, RDN, LDN, Academy of Nutrition and Dietetics Spokesperson.

 Remember, home food safety rules also apply in the backyard.
 So keep these tips in mind when you're celebrating the red, white and blue.